US Civilian awarded Japan’s highest foreign national award

 |0

-This work, US Civilian awarded Japan’s highest foreign national award [Image 1 of 5], by Cpl Daniel Jean-Paul, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, US Civilian awarded Japan’s highest foreign national award, by Cpl Daniel Jean-Paul, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT